Chico (artist)

-Antonio 'Chico' Garcia is a graffiti artist based in the Lower East Side of New York City.
+Antonio 'Chico' Garcia is a graffiti artist based on the Lower East Side of Manhattan in New York City.
 He is well known in the neighborhood and has been featured in several periodicals.
 He contributed artwork to Ray's Candy Store.
 Some of his art is independent, while other art is commissioned.
 His work includes paintings, three-dimensional art of various kinds, as well as collaborative canvases with photographer Jonathan White.